Frog Crafts and Learning

 1. How Far Can You Jump? - Draw a line somewhere that you can leave it permanently such as in your garage or basement.
 Have your child stand behind the line and jump as far as he can.
 Draw a mark on the place he landed and write a date on the line.
 Tell your child that you will measure how far he can jump every couple of weeks to see how fast he is growing.

-2. Make a torn-paper collage - The artist of this book used torn paper to make the illustrations.
+2. Make Torn-paper Collage - The artist of this book used torn paper to make the illustrations.

 "Working Frog" Zoo Display Learning Activity